ZJONSSON/streamz/README.md

 If you specify the option `keepAlive: true`, the `streamz` object will need an extra `.end()` to close.
 This prevents accidental closing when piping multiple streams with uncertain timings (including periods of no open streams) into a `streamz` object.

 You can also specify a `catch` handler in options that is going to catch any errors from the user-supplied-function.
 If the handler errors as well (or returns a Promise rejection) the error will be emitted.
 If the handler does not error the stream will continue as if no error occured.
-This makes it easy to silence errors or put retry mechanisms in place without having to wrap everything within try-catch (especially when dealing with `async` functions)
+This makes it easy to silence errors or put retry mechanisms in place without having to wrap everything within try-catch (especially when dealing with `async` functions).
+In addition to receiving the error, the catch handler receives the data that caused the error as a second argument.

 Example of silencing errors from `await` inside the function